Explore the pushing phase of labor, including sensations, effective techniques, positions to try, and tips for comfort during delivery.

 Delayed pushing with epidurals

 The urge to push can be numbed by an epidural.
-If that’s the case for you, “delayed pushing” may be an option.
-Instead of pushing the baby out, which may be hard to do, you can wait for your baby to start coming through the birth canal on their own.
-As long as you and your baby aren’t in distress, this is safe to do for 1-2 hours.
+If that’s the case for you, “laboring down” may be an option.
+Instead of pushing the baby out, which may be hard to do, you can wait for your baby to start descending through the birth canal on their own.
+As long as you and your baby aren’t showing signs of distress (lowered or elevated heart rate, temperature, etc.), this is safe to do for 1-2 hours.
 It may make pushing after that more effective.

 Pushing positions